A losing war I'm fighting

 When my eyes drown in the darkness,

-When I stand straight to keep from falling,
+When I stand straight to keep from

 When I think in fast forward